SemanticMediaWiki/SemanticInterlanguageLinks/README.md

 `Page content language`, `Interlanguage reference`, and `Has interlanguage links` are deployed as predefined properties which can be used to create customized `#ask` queries.

-SIL provides a `by Language` `Special:Search` filtering option to match interlanguage property annotations for pre-selected articles.
-If the `by Language` profile is used together with a specific language filter then any pre-selected article (provided by the `SearchEngine`) that does not match the language will be excluded from the result list.
+SIL provides a `by Language` `Special:Search` filtering option to match interlanguage property annotations for pre-selected pages.
+If the `by Language` profile (or the advanced profile) is used together with a specific language filter then any pre-selected article (provided by the `SearchEngine`) that does not match the language will be excluded from the result list.

-A category page will only display pages that match the annotated category page content language property.
-In cases where no language has been assigned (or filtering has been disabled), the category is to display all pages without any filtering.
+If a category page contains a `Page content language` annotation, SIL will filter and display only pages that match that content language.
+In cases where no language has been assigned (or filtering has been disabled), the category page will display all pages without changes or filtering.

 ### Configuration